ARKHAM-Enterprises/eventsrc/README.md

 /*
  * This code creates a shopping cart event store
- * using an in memory storage
+ * using a memory storage
  */
 const cartEventStore = createEventStore({
   storage: createMemoryStorage(),

   /*
-   * A reducer function (inspired by redux) that always takes in the latest
+   * This reducer function (inspired by redux) always takes the latest
-   * version of the document and the event that has been emitted as the second argument
+   * version of the document and the emitted event as arguments.
-   * and returns the new version of the document
+   * The return value is the new version of the document */
-   */
   reduce: function (doc = {}, event) {
     switch (event.type) {